-The following Local Government guidance note Produced in partnership with Nicholas Hancox of Nicholas Hancox Solicitors Ltd and Victoria Hatton of Browne Jacobson LLP provides comprehensive and up to date legal information covering:
+The following Local Government practice note produced in partnership with Nicholas Hancox of Nicholas Hancox Solicitors Ltd and Victoria Hatton of Browne Jacobson LLP provides comprehensive and up to date legal information covering:

 Education law treats different categories of school in different ways.
 The management systems of the school, its funding and the procedures for opening, closing or altering the school all depend on its category.

 The first level of categorisation distinguishes schools into three groups:

 independent schools (commonly referred to as private schools)